JJTB100/HydroHeat/docs/build instructions and kit.md

 - The black wire goes into -1
 ![1679309773993](https://user-images.githubusercontent.com/99484954/226320136-579a539c-d181-41f3-9ed3-c2f856e37cd3.jpg)
 - Then by plugging the Pico into another machine it can be accessed using thonny
-- The pimoroni micropython script can be installed from https://github.com/pimoroni/pimoroni-pico/releases/tag/v1.19.17 and then
+- The pimoroni micropython script can be installed from https://github.com/pimoroni/pimoroni-pico/releases/tag/v1.19.17 and then using thonny transferred onto the Pico
-- This can be used to upload a script titled 'main.py' (has to be exactly) which will be run on startup
+- Then upload a script titled 'main.py' (has to be exactly that name) which will be run on startup
--
+- The script will turn on the motors as shown below for 500 seconds, the script will stop when the pico is unplugged or 500 seconds have passed

 ```
 from motor import Motor